loft conversions Preston

 Hip to Gable Loft Conversions

-A Hip to Gable conversion changes the sloping ‘hip’ end of a roof into a vertical gable wall, increasing loft volume dramatically.
-This is ideal for semi-detached or end-of-terrace homes where the existing sloped roof restricts internal space.
+A Hip to Gable loft conversion transforms the sloping side of a roof into a full vertical gable wall, significantly increasing the internal loft volume.
+This type of conversion is well suited to semi-detached and end-of-terrace homes across Preston, where the existing roof shape can limit usable space.

 • A typical Hip to Gable conversion takes between 6 and 8 weeks.